OpenVidu/openvidu-cloud-devops/clustering/README_Ansible.md

 $ sudo apt-get install -y ansible
 ```

+Besides, you need to install this role:

+`ansible-galaxy install -p /etc/ansible/roles geerlingguy.docker`

 ## Instances

 You need 1 instance for OpenVidu Server and at least 1 more for Kurento Media Server with a minimum of 2 cpus and 8gigs of RAM.
 All instances should be accesible by SSH from your laptop.
 We use Ubuntu 16.04 Xenial.